Kubin2001/SDL2FrameWork/README.md

  - Scene Manager has been finisched and tested
  - UI element can be hidden
  - UI elements can be hooverable
+ - Scene manager no longer uses std::any for sharded data